kgorins/origins-plus-plus-wiki/README.md

 _These machines were built by a race long lost to time.
 Some were kept in a capsule that eroded quite recently.
 They now wander this earth without the fear of death._

 * **Dense**: You're much denser than water making you sink.
 * **Steam Machine**: You have both a fire bar and water bar.
 Make sure to watch these carefully!
 Refill you fire bar by holding coal/coal block/lava bucket and [Sneak + Right-Click].
-Refill your water bar by drinking water bottlesor by holding a water bucket and [Sneak + Right-Click].
+Refill your water bar by drinking water bottles or by holding a water bucket and [Sneak + Right-Click].
 * **Power Saving Mode**: When you run out on any bar you'll enter power saving mode.
 * **Elemental Attacks**: You can switch between fire and water attacks
 * **Deathless**: You do not die, but you will power down when too low on steam.
 (You will die after 5 minutes of being powered down)